 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."1
+They are not directly involved but have the choice to intervene, speak up, or do something about it."

 Madison College offers bystander intervention and related training for individuals and groups interested in learning how they can stop sexual violence from happening.
-Trainings are offered at minimum on an annual basis and are coordinated through the Dean of Students Office.
+Trainings are promoted each semester and are coordinated through Human Resources and the Dean of Students Office.
 Additional offerings can be scheduled by contacting the Dean of Students Office by telephone at 608-243-4555 or by email at deanofstudents@madisoncollege.edu.
-Additional information is also available online at https://madisoncollege.edu/workshops-and-training
+Additional information is also available online at madisoncollege.edu/workshops-and-training